wpk-nist-gov/thermoextrap/README.md

 If you find this code useful in producing published works, please provide an appropriate citation.
 Note that the second citation is focused on adding features that make use of GPR models based on derivative information produced by the core code base.
-For now, the GPR code, along with more information, may be found under [here][gpr-link].
+For now, the [GPR code, along with more information, may be found here][gpr-link].
 In a future release, we expect this to be fully integrated into the code base rather than a standalone module.

 Code included here can be used to perform thermodynamic extrapolation and